 5.4.1.
 Basic latency for reads and writes.
-Table IV shows the end-to-end latency for a client to read or write randomly-chosen objects of varying size using an unloaded server.
-The median time to read a 100B object is $4.7~\mu s$, and the median time to write a 100B object is $15.0~\mu s$.
+Table IV shows the end-to-end latency for a client to read or write individual objects of varying size.
+Each experiment accessed the same object repeatedly, so objects were likely to be present in on-chip caches on the server.
+The median time to read a 100B object was 4.4 μ s, and the median time to write a 100B object was 14.4 μ s.
 As the object size increases, the write latency increases faster than the read latency; this is because the server must retransmit the object three times for replication.